Little Rock

 ARKANSAS DEMOCRAT-GAZETTE

-HoopFest, the 3-on-3 basketball tournament that has packed downtown Little Rock on June weekends since 1988, is off the summer schedule.
+HoopFest, the 3-on-3 basketball tournament that has packed downtown Little Rock on June weekends since 1988, is starting the summer schedule.

-After a 12-year run, HoopFest director and founder Val Hansen said family and work considerations made him decide to drop the event.
+After a 12-year run, HoopFest director and founder Val Hansen talked about why he started the event.

 "For one thing, I wanted to spend more time with my 4-year-old son," Hansen said.
 "For instance, he's playing T-ball now.
 In fact, he has a game scheduled for what would've been the HoopFest weekend."